w62/cpp-toys/README.md

 2. The program of Chapter 1 Professional C++ by Marc Gregorie has been inputed.
 3. The project is now build by CMake.

+15-oct-2023
+===
+Professinal C++ 4th ed page 186 Customer Deleters using malloc.
+Updated in 5th ed to use new